jeremy9959/Talks/ctnt2022/padic_fourier.md

 1. Brief look at classical fourier analysis for motivation
 2. Continuous functions on $\mathbb{Z}_p$ and Mahler's Theorem
-3. Distributions, characters, and the Iwasawa algebra
+3. Distributions (integrals), characters, and the Iwasawa algebra
 4. A look ahead

 ## Classical Fourier Analysis